Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Dynamical equations in the regime

-Following \cite{perrupato2025theory}, one-switch blocked persistence can also be expressed in terms of cavity persistence.
-Let's call $i_1$ and $i_2$ the switching couple of neighbors of an occupied site $i_0$ counted by $\phi_b^{(1)}(t)$.
-Recalling the definition of $Y(t)$, it follows that the probability that $i_1$ was occupied up to $t'$, and that it frees between $t'$ and $t'+dt'$, is given by $- (d Y(t')/dt') dt'$.
-The total probability that $i_2$ is occupied between time $t''$ and $t$ with $0<t''<t'$ can be computed invoking the reversibility of the dynamics: it is equal to the probability that starting at equilibrium at time $t$, and moving backward in time the site is occupied up to time $t-t'$ but not up to time $t$, leading to a factor $Y(t-t')-Y(t)$.
-As already discussed, we have to subtract $Y(t)$ because the case $t'=0$ (and then $t''=0$) leads to a contribution which is already taken into account by the zero-switch persistence.
-At this point: i) multiplying by a combinatorial factor counting all possible switching couples of neighbors; ii) multiplying by the probability $\rho$ that $i_0$ is occupied in the initial condition; iii) multiplying by the probability $Y^m(t)$ that the neighbors of $i_0$ not belonging to the switching couple are occupied at all times less than $t$; iv) integrating over $t'$, we obtain the following formula:
+In fact, let us call $i_1$ and $i_2$ the switching couple of neighbors of an occupied site $i_0$ counted by $\phi_b^{(1)}(t)$.
+Recalling the definition of $Y(t)$, it follows that the probability that $i_1$ was occupied up to $t'$, and that it is vacated between $t'$ and $t'+dt'$, is given by $-(d Y(t')/dt') dt'$.
+The total probability that $i_2$ is occupied between time $t''$ and $t$ with $0<t''<t'$ can be computed invoking the reversibility of the dynamics: it is equal to the probability that, starting at equilibrium at time $t$, and moving backward in time, the site is occupied up to time $t-t'$ but not up to time $t$.
+This leads to the factor $Y(t-t')-Y(t)$ in \eqref{eq:phib1}.
+As discussed above, we have to subtract $Y(t)$ because the case $t'=0$ (and then $t''=0$) leads to a contribution which is already taken into account by the zero-switch persistence.
+Therefore, the probability that the neighbors $i_1$ and $i_2$ are a switching couple up to time $t$ is obtained by integrating $- (d Y(t')/dt')\,(Y(t-t')-Y(t))$ over $t'$.
+In order to obtain $\phi_b^{(1)}(t)$, we have to multiply this probability by: i) a combinatorial factor $\binom{z}{m}\,(z-m)\,(z-m-1)$ counting all possible ways of realizing the blocking set in the one-switch case; ii) the probability $\rho$ that $i_0$ is occupied in the initial condition; iii) the probability $Y^m(t)$ that $m$ of the neighbors of $i_0$ not belonging to the switching couple are occupied at all times less than $t$; iv) the probability $(1-Y(t))^{z-m-2}$ that the remaining neighbors are not always occupied in $(0,t)$.
+As discussed later, analogous expressions hold for the one-switch blocked cavity persistences (see App.~\ref{app:tdyneq}).

 In the next section, we use the quantities defined here to write a closed equation for $\phi(t)$.